nvrtsky/crm-tourist-agency/replit.md

       - POST /api/public/bookings - Creates lead from booking submission

 ### UI/UX Design
 The frontend uses React, TypeScript, Wouter, TanStack Query, Shadcn UI, and Tailwind CSS.
 It features a consistent design with Shadcn components, color-coded status indicators, responsive layouts, and accessibility attributes.
-The application displays the "Unique Travel" brand logo in the header and uses darker text colors (5% lightness) for improved readability.
+The application displays the "Unique Travel" brand logo in the header with theme-aware switching (dark logo for light theme, white logo for dark theme) and uses darker text colors (5% lightness) for improved readability.

 ### Backend Architecture
 Built with Express.js, TypeScript, and Drizzle ORM, interacting with PostgreSQL.
 It provides RESTful APIs for all core CRM entities (Events, Contacts, Deals, Leads, Notifications, Forms, CityVisits) with Zod for data validation and a storage layer for database abstraction.